jeanflower/FinKitty/README.md

  - revert changes to package.json, package-lock.json
  - run tests to see if the new package is working as expected

-See coverage by typing `CI=true npm test -- --coverage`, then look for /coverage/index.html for the results.
-To exclude selenium browser tests (which don't seem to generate coverage data anyway), use `CI=true npm test -- --testPathIgnorePatterns=browser  --coverage`, or to use the local server, `REACT_APP_ORIGIN_APPENDAGE= REACT_APP_SERVER_URL_NOT_SECRET=http://localhost:3001/finkitty/ CI=true npm test -- --testPathIgnorePatterns=browser  --coverage`
+See coverage by typing
+``CI=true npm test -- --transformIgnorePatterns 'node_modules/(?!dateformat)/'  --coverage``
+then look for /coverage/index.html for the results.
+To exclude selenium browser tests (which don't seem to generate coverage data anyway), use
+``CI=true npm test -- --testPathIgnorePatterns=browser  --transformIgnorePatterns 'node_modules/(?!dateformat)/' --coverage``

 ### Linting
 Run `./lintFixes.sh` keeps things clean.